phalcon-orphanage/docs/cs-cz/webserver-xampp.md

 <a name='phalcon'></a>

-## Download the right version of Phalcon
+## Stažení správné verze Phalcon frameworku

 XAMPP is always releasing 32 bit versions of Apache and PHP.
 You will need to download the x86 version of Phalcon for Windows from the download section.